 Throughout the year, the center also offers a range of educational activities open to the public (through prior booking), to educate visitors on their sustainable practices, the environment and the animals to whom the landscape is home.

 What's not Included

-In the center of a Regional Park is the small village of Requijada, where merely 20 people reside.
+In the middle of the Iberian Peninsula and at the foot of the Sierra de Guadarrama National Park lies the small village of Requijada, where merely 20 people reside.
+This project is in the village.
 Until recently, this picturesque area has been one of nature’s best-kept secrets.
-The Regional Park is in the middle of the Iberian Peninsula and at the foot of the Sierra de Guadarrama National Park.
 In fact, the Regional Park has a more diverse range of landscapes with a richer biodiversity than Sierra de Guadarrama, giving it incomparable beauty and appeal.